-288 iii.
-In coordination with the SHPO, a determination of eligibility (DOE) to the 289 National Register of Historic Places (NRHP) will be completed regarding 290 Building 385 in accordance with Stipulation II(I), as associated with the Moraga 291 Avenue parking lot, within three (3) months after the execution of the 292 Agreement.
-If the building is found eligible to the NRHP the building will be 293 documented in accordance with Stipulation II(D)(1).
-294 iv.
-Parking lots at Taylor Road and Moraga Avenue will be developed to avoid 295 adverse effects to Buildings 113, 118 and 386, according to conceptual plans 296 attached as Appendix G; treatment of archaeological resources will follow terms 297 set forth in Stipulation II(G).
-298 v.
-The Main Post Bluff parking facility will be developed according to 299 conceptual plans attached as Appendix G; an archaeological Identification Plan 300 will be developed for the Main Post Bluff parking facility prior to completion of 301 schematic designs.
-An AMA will be prepared based on any additional testing 302 that may be required according to the Identification Plan.
-If the AMA anticipates 303 an adverse effect to archaeological features, the Trust will draft a proposed 304 Treatment Plan according to terms set forth in Stipulation II(G)2.
-305 vi.
-Reviews for the design of the parking facility will be conducted according to 306 terms set forth in Stipulation II(C).
-007 307 B. Development of Design Guidelines & Cultural Landscape Documentation 308 1.
-Cultural Landscape Report 309 The Trust will organize, update and supplement existing cultural landscape documentation 310 into a Cultural Landscape Report for the Main Post (CLR-MP) according to the format 311 recommended by Chapter 7 (Management of Cultural Landscapes) of NPS 28: Cultural 312 Resource Management Guideline within six (6) months of the execution of this agreement 313 document.
-The CLR-MP will be developed according to the process described in 314 Appendix K. 315 Focused cultural landscape and planning & design guidelines may be completed for the 316 Chapel, Theater and Taylor Road Parking areas prior to the completion of the broader 317 CLR-MP and Main Post Planning & Design Guidelines.
-These focused studies would 318 receive the same level of review as the larger studies, as described in Appendix K. 319 2.
-Main Post District-Wide Guidelines 320 The Planning District Concepts and Guidelines for the Main Post District that are included 321 in the 2002 PTMP (pp. 62-69) remain the overarching guidance under this Agreement.
-322 The Trust will also revise the February 2007 Main Post Planning & Design Guidelines 323 (available on the Trust's website at www.presidio.gov) according to the Final Main Post 020
+288 289 290 291 292 293 iii.
+In coordination with the SHPO, a determination of eligibility (DOE) to the National Register of Historic Places (NRHP) will be completed regarding Building 385 in accordance with Stipulation II(I), as associated with the Moraga Avenue parking lot, within three (3) months after the execution of the Agreement.
+If the building is found eligible to the NRHP the building will be documented in accordance with Stipulation II(D)(1).
+294 295 296 297 iv.
+Parking lots at Taylor Road and Moraga Avenue will be developed to avoid adverse effects to Buildings 113, 118 and 386, according to conceptual plans attached as Appendix G; treatment of archaeological resources will follow terms set forth in Stipulation II(G).
+298 299 300 301 302 303 304 v.
+The Main Post Bluff parking facility will be developed according to conceptual plans attached as Appendix G; an archaeological Identification Plan will be developed for the Main Post Bluff parking facility prior to completion of schematic designs.
+An AMA will be prepared based on any additional testing that may be required according to the Identification Plan.
+If the AMA anticipates an adverse effect to archaeological features, the Trust will draft a proposed Treatment Plan according to terms set forth in Stipulation II(G)2.
+305 306 vi.
+Reviews for the design of the parking facility will be conducted according to terms set forth in Stipulation II(C).
+307 B. Development of Design Guidelines & Cultural Landscape Documentation 307 B.308 Development of Design Guidelines & Cultural Landscape Documentation 1.
+Cultural Landscape Report 308 309 310 311 312 313 1.
+Cultural Landscape Report The Trust will organize, update and supplement existing cultural landscape documentation into a Cultural Landscape Report for the Main Post (CLR-MP) according to the format recommended by Chapter 7 (Management of Cultural Landscapes) of NPS 28: Cultural Resource Management Guideline within six (6) months of the execution of this agreement document.
+The CLR-MP will be developed according to the process described in 308 309 310 311 312 313 314 315 316 317 1.
+Cultural Landscape Report The Trust will organize, update and supplement existing cultural landscape documentation into a Cultural Landscape Report for the Main Post (CLR-MP) according to the format recommended by Chapter 7 (Management of Cultural Landscapes) of NPS 28: Cultural Resource Management Guideline within six (6) months of the execution of this agreement document.
+The CLR-MP will be developed according to the process described in Appendix K. Focused cultural landscape and planning & design guidelines may be completed for the Chapel, Theater and Taylor Road Parking areas prior to the completion of the broader CLR-MP and Main Post Planning & Design Guidelines.
+These focused studies would